Home >> History & Protocol >> "Play Nice: Some Notes on Scene Etiquette and Leather Protocol"

 Making Introductions

 When making introductions, introduce the person of lesser authority, rank, or seniority to the person of greater authority.
-Alternatively, think of it as saying the name of the "more important" person first.
+Alternatively, think of it as saying the name of the senior or "more important" person first.

 FOR EXAMPLE: "Sir Robert, this is my boi, Impudence." or "Mistress Sara, I'd like to introduce my slave, Francine."